With the warming weather, I’ve been able to get out and do a little digging in my garden.

 Growing tomatoes with companion planting will not only help your tomatoes grow and taste better, but also it can help deter pests.

-Best Companion Plants When Growing Tomatoes
+Best Companion Plants for Tomatoes

 Basil and bee balm are both great companion plants to plant near tomatoes.